BCDevOps/openshift-wiki/docs/OCP/OCPStorageServices.md

 ### What is my quota?

 All Storage sizes are in GiB, and backup quotas default to half the storage size.
-These quotas can be requested in the Project Registry.
+These quotas can be requested in the Project Registry and will require a proof of increased storage needs provided to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.
 All Storage Quotas include 60 PVCs and 5 VolumeSnapshots.

 - storage-1
 - storage-2